moritz-t-w/Godot-Asset-Library-Tool/README.md

 > - [x] When creating non-project assets, it is common practice to place your files inside of an addons/asset_name/ folder.
 Do this to avoid having your files clash with other assets, or with the files of users installing your asset.
 This folder will not be automatically generated when a user installs your asset.

 The purpose of GALT is to create a distribution repository that is ready to be used as an asset.
-The source repository is referenced as a subtree in the distribution repository under `addons/<asset_name>`, where `<asset_name>` is replaced with the name of the asset.
+The subtree is placed in the distribution repository under `addons/<asset_name>`, where `<asset_name>` is replaced with the name of the asset.

 > - [ ] Fix or suppress all script warnings.
 The warning system is there to help identify issues with your code, but people using your asset don't need to see them.